KazaKago/Preferhythm/README.md

 ```

 When building, `[PREFERENCES_MODEL_NAME] + Manager` class is auto generated based on the class with `@PrefClass` annotation.
-Also, Put and get methods are auto created based on the original field name with `@PrefFirld` annotation.
+Also, Put and get methods are auto created based on the original field name with `@PrefField` annotation.

 ```java
 public class MainActivity extends Activity {